 Panasonic GX80 versus Sony RX100 III

 The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in April 2016 and May 2014.
 The GX80 is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
-The cameras are based on a Four Thirds (GX80) and an one-inch sensor.
+The cameras are based on a Four Thirds (GX80) and an one-inch (RX100 III) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 20 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GX80 and the Sony RX100 III is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX80 – represents the basis for the calculations across all the size and weight measures).